gdbroman/broman.blog/_posts/2020-04-09-why-i-deleted-my-linkedin.md

 Not one bit.

-## Network is EVERYTHING!!!
-Hmm, maybe.
+## Network Is Everything!
+Yeah, But

 How many times have you heard that networking is essential when it comes to landing a job?

 But networking doesn't work.
 At least not in the traditional sense.

 Because what are you doing?
 Just exchanging emails and business cards over flat conversations at events you couldn't care less about.

 Or worse, becoming one in the crowd of LinkedIn direct messages.
 This is not how you build meaningful relationships.

 "But networking isn't about meaningful relationships!" you might object.
 Yeah, maybe not.
 But even if you're just seeking a job referral, that will still not take you all the way.